Personal Financial Management for Bankruptcy

 General Money Management

 • Federal Trade Commission (877) FTC-HELP: The FTC is a federal government agency that focuses on administering consumer protection laws.
 This website contains a great deal of useful information for consumers about how to get out of debt, save money, and report fraudulent consumer practices.
-Especially useful are the free, downloadable brochures (e.g., "Solving Consumer Problems," "Knee Deep in Debt," and "66 Ways to Save Money").
+The free, downloadable brochures are especially helpful.

 Comparing Prices on Consumer Goods